Chloe Hosking: Childhood and early life

+Hosking is married to Jack Lindsay.

+HOSKING Bikes

+Chloe Hosking is the founder of HOSKING Bikes, the first bike brand in the world founded by a female professional road racing cyclist.

 Cycling career

 2004-2009: Early years

 Hosking competed in her first national cycling events in 2004, and began representing Australia in international events in 2007.
 As a junior Hosking competed for the Canberra Cycling Club, mainly riding in track cycling events and achieving considerable success, including winning the Women's Under 19 Scratch race at the 2008 Australian National Track Championships.
 Despite this success on the track, in 2007 she shifted her focus to road cycling events.
 Over the next couple of years she would become a road racing specialist, with an emphasis on sprint challenges in bunch finishes to races.